Ivan McKee

-Ivan Paul McKee (born September 1963) is a Scottish politician who has served as Minister for Business, Trade, Tourism and Enterprise since 2021, having previously served as Minister for Trade, Innovation and Public Finance, 2020-21 and Minister for Trade, Investment and Innovation from 2018 to 2020.
+Ivan Paul McKee (born September 1963) is a Scottish politician who has served as Minister for Public Finance since May 2024.
+He previously served as Minister for Business, Trade, Tourism and Enterprise from 2021 to 2023.
 A member of the Scottish National Party (SNP), he has been the Member of the Scottish Parliament (MSP) for Glasgow Provan since 2016.

 Early life and education

 Brought up in Glasgow, McKee obtained a BSc.BEng in Manufacturing Sciences and Engineering from the University of Strathclyde and an MBA from Newcastle University.

 Industrial and business career

 In 1986 he began a two-year period of voluntary service in Bangladesh with VSO.
 Following this, McKee worked for a variety of manufacturing companies.
 In 2005 he set up his own international manufacturing consultancy business and from 2009 to 2015 invested in, and successfully turned around, a number of manufacturing businesses including the purchase of distressed assets from Dunfermline-based Simclar whilst in Administration.

 McKee has significant international experience having managed businesses in Scotland, England, Poland, Finland, Croatia and Bosnia.